Overview

 | Coal | ~820–1050+ |

-Anaerobic Digestor: Anaerobic digestion is a process where bacteria break down organic materials—like manure, food waste, and wastewater—without oxygen, inside sealed tanks called reactors.
+Anaerobic Digestor: Anaerobic digestion is a process where bacteria break down organic materials—like manure, food waste, and wastewater—inside a sealed tank that doesn’t contain oxygen.
 This process produces two main outputs: biogas, which contains methane and can be used for heating, electricity, or fuel; and digestate, a leftover material that can be used as fertilizer, animal bedding, compost, or soil amendment.
 Multiple types of organic waste can be combined in one system, a method called co-digestion, which helps increase biogas production.
 Biogas can also be purified into renewable natural gas (RNG) for use in pipelines or vehicles.
-Digestate is separated into solid and liquid parts, each with valuable uses and potential for cost savings or revenue14.
+Digestate is separated into solid and liquid parts, each with valuable uses and potential for cost savings or revenue38.

 Footnotes